AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

       p(v_1,v_2,v_3,v_4) = 1/Z &f_1(v_1,v_2,v_3) f_2(v_3,v_4) \
       &f_3(v_3,v_4) f_4(v_4)
     $<eq.example.factor-graph>
     Where $Z$ is the amount of factors in the graph.
+As such, the joint distribution also functions as a weighting of the different factors' influence.
   ]

   #let fig = [